-Silver Stag Winery‘s vineyard is located in the Coombsville district just North and East of the town of Napa.
-The name of this winery comes from a large Stag that would frequently be seen near the owner’s home (Harry & Ellen Parsley) and when the light was right this animal looked slightly silver in color.
+Silver Stag Winery‘s vineyard is located in the Coombsville district just north and east of the town of Napa.
+The name of this winery comes from a large Stag that would frequently be seen near the owner’s home (Harry & Ellen Parsley – Harry died in late 2022) and when the light was right this animal looked slightly silver in color.
 Their property is located above the valley floor and sits several miles in from the moderating presence of the San Pablo Bay.
-As a result of the cooler climate they harvest later then up valley and this results in a much longer hang time.
+As a result of the cooler climate, they harvest later then up valley, and this results in a much longer hang time.

 They purchased this property in 1996 and made their first wine in 2001.

-Harry and Ellen have spent more than 50 years working in the wine industry.
-Harry has been involved in many facets of the wine industry throughout his long career; he was originally a wine buyer and then much later served as president of Buena Vista Winery (California’s oldest winery) well before this iconic winery was acquired by its current owner, Jean Charles Boisset.
-During his relatively short amount of time at Buena Vista he helped more then triple their sales.
+Harry (who we first met with) and Ellen spent more than 50 years working in the beverage industry; Harry’s first job was working in the grocery business and became a store director at age 21.
+He was involved in many facets of the wine industry throughout his long career; early in his career he was a wine buyer and then much later served as president of Buena Vista Winery (California’s oldest winery) well before this iconic winery was acquired by its current owner, Jean Charles Boisset.
+During his relatively short amount of time at Buena Vista he helped more than triple their sales.

-Harry is also a partner in SparrowHawk, a producer of affordable and quality made wines from select vineyards primarily in Napa and Sonoma County – with a small dabbling down in Santa Barbara.
-SparrowHawk is a much larger producer then Silver Stag – as of our latest update to this review they are producing more then 30,000 cases annually.
+Harry was also a partner in SparrowHawk, a producer of affordable and quality made wines from select vineyards primarily in Napa and Sonoma County with a small dabbling down in Santa Barbara.
+SparrowHawk is a much larger producer than Silver Stag – as of our latest update to this review they are producing more then 30,000 cases annually.

-The region is generally to the East of the city of Napa.
+The region is primarily east of the city of Napa.
 Coombsville is characterized as a moderate to cooler growing climate compared to up valley due to its proximity to the flat region and entry to the nearby San Pablo Bay with its cooling morning and afternoon breezes and often fog influence.
-The region is generally composed of short rolling hills with a diversity of micro climates even within this small region.
-It tends to be slightly warmer in vineyards that are located towards the edge of the southern part of the Vaca Mountain Range.
+The region is generally composed of short rolling hills with a diversity of microclimates even within this small region.
+It tends to be slightly warmer in vineyards that are located towards the edge of the southern part of the Vaca mountain range.

-Producers in this AVA tend to be small and family owned – none of the wineries located here are open to the public by walk-in.
+Producers in this AVA tend to be small, and family owned – none of the wineries located here are open to the public by walk-in.
 A small vineyard located in this AVA produces what is typically Napa’s most expensive bottle of wine under the Ghosthorse label.
-Coombsville originally was thought to be to cold to grow Cabernet Sauvignon.
+Coombsville originally was thought to be too cold to grow Cabernet Sauvignon.
 Vineyards have proved this thinking wrong and this variety is certainly sought after by a number of premium producers who are looking to make an elegant wine with good varietal characteristics.
-Most of the Cabernet Sauvignon in this AVA is grown close to the edges of the hills where the micro climates are slightly warmer than others parts of the region.
+Most of the Cabernet Sauvignon in this AVA is grown close to the edges of the hills where the microclimates are slightly warmer than other parts of the region.

 The Silver Stag 2017 Cabernet Sauvignon is dark ruby in color.
 Takes some time to open up and when it does is very generous with its aromatics.
 Initially offers meaty and savory characteristics on the bouquet – with darker fruit including blackberry and plum.
 Let it breathe, the bouquet evolves into an appealing union of both fruit and dessert spices.
 Richly structured on the palate, showing primarily dark fruits.
 There is a noticeable density in structure but without a heavy grip.
 Tightly woven in its youth, like the bouquet, the palate also takes some time to open.
 This is an impressive showing, and clearly displays both the power and finesse of Coombsville in the bottle.